Skip to content

 |

-Notice this circuit: the LED's positive terminal (anode) is connected to VDD (3.3V) through a current-limiting resistor, and the LED's negative terminal (cathode) is connected directly to the PC13 pin.
-This is exactly the opposite of the intuitive "pin outputs high level → LED turns on" wiring.
-The typical wiring has the pin connected to the anode and the cathode connected to ground, so current flows from the pin through the LED to ground when outputting a high level.
-But the Blue Pill's wiring has VDD connected to the anode and the pin connected to the cathode, forming a "sink current" drive method.
+Notice this circuit: the LED's positive pole (anode) is connected to VDD (3.3V) through a current-limiting resistor, and the LED's negative pole (cathode) is directly connected to the PC13 pin.
+This is exactly opposite to our usual intuition of "pin outputs high level → LED lights".
+The usual connection is pin to anode, cathode to ground, outputting high level has current flowing from pin to LED to ground.
+The Blue Pill's connection is VDD to anode, pin to cathode, forming a "Sink Current" drive way.

-Let's analyze the current path in both states:
+Let's analyze the current path in two states:

-When PC13 outputs a low level (0V): VDD (3.3V) → current-limiting resistor → LED anode → LED cathode → PC13 (0V).
-There's approximately a 3.3V voltage difference between VDD and PC13.
-Subtracting the LED's forward voltage drop (about 1.8–2.2V for a red LED), the remaining voltage falls across the current-limiting resistor.
-Assuming a 2V LED drop, the voltage across the current-limiting resistor is about 1.3V, and the current through the LED is about 1.3V / 1KΩ = 1.3mA.
+When PC13 outputs low level (0V): VDD (3.3V) → current-limiting resistor → LED positive → LED negative → PC13 (0V).
+There is about 3.3V voltage difference between VDD and PC13, minus the LED's forward conduction drop (red LED is about 1.8-2.2V), the remaining voltage falls on the current-limiting resistor.
+Assuming LED drop is 2V, then the voltage on the current-limiting resistor is about 1.3V, the current flowing through the LED is about 1.3V/1KΩ = 1.3mA.
 This current is enough to make the LED emit visible light.
-So the LED lights up at a low level.
+So low level lights the LED.

-When PC13 outputs a high level (3.3V): VDD (3.3V) → current-limiting resistor → LED anode → LED cathode → PC13 (3.3V).
-There's almost no voltage difference between VDD and PC13 (both are at 3.3V), so no current flows through the LED.
-So the LED turns off at a high level.
+When PC13 outputs high level (3.3V): VDD (3.3V) → current-limiting resistor → LED positive → LED negative → PC13 (3.3V).
+There is almost no voltage difference between VDD and PC13 (both are 3.3V), no current flows through the LED.
+So high level turns the LED off.

-This is what's called "active low"—the LED is lit when the pin outputs a low level.
-This design is very common on embedded development boards for a few reasons: first, sink current (current flowing into the pin) typically has slightly stronger drive capability than source current (current flowing out of the pin); second, many MCUs default to a high or high-impedance state at power-on, and using active-low avoids the LED flashing momentarily during power-up.
-But for beginners, this "counterintuitive" design is often the most confusing part.
+This is so-called "Active Low"—LED lights when the pin outputs low level.
+This design is very common on embedded development boards, reasons include: one is sink current (current flowing into the pin) usually has slightly stronger drive capability than source current (current flowing out of the pin); two is many MCUs' power-on default state is pin high level or high-impedance, using active low can avoid LED flashing at the moment of power-on.
+But for beginners, this "counter-intuitive" design is often the most confusing place.

-Once you understand this circuit, looking back at the ActiveLevel enum and the on() method in our code makes everything click.
-In device/led.hpp (line 6 and lines 17–20):
+After understanding this circuit, looking back at the ActiveLevel enum and on() method in our code is completely suddenly clear.
+In device/led.hpp (line 6 and lines 17-20):

 enum class ActiveLevel { Low, High };